pingcap/docs-cn/system-variables.md

 ### tidb_opt_agg_push_down

 - Scope: SESSION
-- Default value: 0
+- Default value: OFF
 - This variable is used to set whether the optimizer executes the optimization operation of pushing down the aggregate function to the position before Join, Projection, and UnionAll.
-- When the aggregate operation is slow in query, you can set the variable value to 1.
+- When the aggregate operation is slow in query, you can set the variable value to ON.

 ### tidb_opt_correlation_exp_factor